ellyschmid/GermanCities_LST_Analysis/README.md

 * zensus2022_100m: population grid of germany based on the zensus 2022 in 100 m resolution
 * additionally, the "Urban Green Raster Germany 2018" was used for Lancover Information.
 Available: https://zenodo.org/records/5842521
 ## Scripts:
+* Zensus_Cities: Filters first the Bevölkerungstabelle for Germany for cities with a Population above 50.000 inhabitants.
+The VG250_GEM Shapefile based on the selected cities from the "Bevölkerungstabelle".